damienbelveze/first_steps_zotero/first_steps_zotero.md

 ## The BetterBibTex plugin

-These extensions all rely on a Zotero plugin called [betterbibtex (BBT)](https://retorque.re/zotero-better-bibtex/).
+These extensions to text editors (VScode, Notion, Obsidian, etc), all rely on a single plugin that has to be installed on Zotero and is called [betterbibtex (BBT)](https://retorque.re/zotero-better-bibtex/).
 This plugin is essential to manage bibtex citations from Zotero collections while writing plain text.

-You will need to install this plugin in your Zotero extension manager to use it.
+Thus, if you want to go further you first need to [install this plugin](https://github.com/retorquere/zotero-better-bibtex/releases/tag/v7.0.5) in your Zotero extension manager to use it.

+To install a plugin in Zotero, download its .xpi file to your computer.
+Then, in Zotero, click “Tools > Plugins” and drag the .xpi onto the Plugins window.

 Basicaly, BBT will assign a unique bibtex key to every item in your library making possible to name and link it to a citation in your text.

 This bibtex key by default will be made as a contraction of the first author name, the first title words and the publication year.

-For instance, in my Zotero library, the following item
+For instance, in my Zotero library, the following item :

 Munafò, Marcus R., Brian A. Nosek, Dorothy V. M. Bishop, Katherine S. Button, Christopher D. Chambers, Nathalie Percie du Sert, Uri Simonsohn, Eric-Jan Wagenmakers, Jennifer J. Ware, and John P. A. Ioannidis.
 2017.
 “A Manifesto for Reproducible Science.”
 Nature Human Behaviour 1 (1): 1–9. https://doi.org/10.1038/s41562-016-0021.